Estimated Reading Time: 3 Minutes

 We know “identity theft” and “identity fraud” are serious matters, but if asked, many people would have a tough time differentiating.
 Often, the two words are used interchangeably, by both experts and consumers alike.
 So let’s dive into the details.

-Identity theft is the actual act of stealing other people’s PII, such as their address, birth date, Social Security Number (SSN), credit card numbers, driver’s license number, or any combination of these, usually with the intention of assuming an identity or reselling the stolen PII for financial benefit (as is most often the case in data breaches).
+Identity theft is the actual act of stealing other people’s PII (personally identifiable information), such as their address, birth date, Social Security Number (SSN), credit card numbers, driver’s license number, or any combination of these, usually with the intention of assuming an identity or reselling the stolen PII for financial benefit (as is most often the case in data breaches).
 Identity fraud, on the other hand, is when the criminal takes this information, without authorization, and defrauds the person (i.e., makes unauthorized withdrawals from an existing bank account or takes out a loan in their name).
 Thus, it can be generally said that identity theft precedes identity fraud.

 Let’s consider this scenario: